The Happening (2008 film): Responses of cast and crew

 On June 7, 2008, days before the first few reviews for the film came online, Shyamalan told the New York Daily News: "We're making an excellent B movie, that's our goal".

-Wahlberg offered his own opinion of The Happening in 2010, saying that Amy Adams, who was in consideration for the role of Alma Moore, had "dodged the bullet" by not starring in the film.
+Wahlberg offered his own opinion of The Happening in 2010, saying Amy Adams, who was in consideration for the role of Alma Moore, had "dodged the bullet" by not starring in the film.
 He said, "It was a really bad movie...
-F**k it.
+F—k [sic] it.
 It is what it is...
 You can't blame me for not wanting to try to play a science teacher.
 At least I wasn't playing a cop or a crook."
 About Wahlberg's reaction, Shyamalan said he is fine with his opinion: "Since that would be the only case of that happening — no. But really, no. It's totally his call.
 However he wants to interpret it."

-In 2019, Shyamalan said that he took some responsibility for the way the movie turned out: "I think it's a consistent kind of farce humor.
+In 2019, Shyamalan said he took some responsibility for the way the movie turned out: "I think it's a consistent kind of farce humor.
 You know, like The Blob.
 The campy, 1958 debut of actor Steve McQueen, featuring a mysterious, growing amoeba that takes over a small Pennsylvania town.
 The key to The Blob is that it just never takes itself that seriously.
 I think I was inconsistent.
 That's why they couldn't see it."
 In 2022, Deschanel also defended the movie: "The director, M. Night Shyamalan – Night – had a strong vision and we were all trying to do what he wanted.
-I trusted him, because he's a great filmmaker.
-I didn't know until I saw the film, but I think he was going for a stylized horror, like 'The Birds,' and maybe people didn't get that."
+I trusted him, because he's a great film-maker.
+I didn't know until I saw the film, but I think he was going for a stylised horror, like The Birds, and maybe people didn't get that."